RevanthReddy561/Assignments/README.md

-Hi [Manager's Name],
+Hi Dan,

-Apologies for the delay in sending Friday's updates.
-Here’s a summary of the work completed:

-1. Tasks Completed:

-Submitted a PR to Mike in the morning, provided comments and suggestions on related files, and resolved them as per feedback.
-Received PR approval from Jagadish and merged it successfully.
-Deployed the ReWeb application to lower environments.
-2. In Progress:

-Continued working on Kofax PPD and PROD environments.
-Reached out to KT regarding new tasks.
+Thank you for your update and analysis.
+I understand the observations regarding the Dependency Agent installation and its transition to the ready state.

+To further investigate and reproduce the issue, we can re-run the pipeline and monitor the VM during the process to gather more detailed insights.
+Let me know if there's any specific data or logs you'd like us to capture during this run.

-Let me know if you need any additional details.
+Please let me know how you'd like to proceed or if additional steps are required.

 Thanks & Regards,
 Revanth